Backup Power Series: Sizing a UPS

 UPS models are commonly referred to simply by a VA number, 1500 VA (Volt-Amp) or 1.5 kVA, but there are several numbers that matter: VA, wattage, and runtime.
 So how do these numbers interplay, and how do we use them for sizing?

-VAs, Watts and Runtime
+VAs, Watts And Runtime

 Volt-Amps are one of the simplest numbers you can imagine: the voltage of the device multiplied by the amperage draw of the device.
 In other words, if a device runs on 120 v and can pull up to 5 amps, it is 120*5 = 600 VA.